isaacimholt/Helpy_Search/README.md

 Inside of pipes (`||`) you may use:

 - `e` - Encode text; this makes your text "safe" for insertion into urls.
+Also known as [Percent Encoding](http://en.wikipedia.org/wiki/Percent-encoding).
 - `e-p` - Encode text and turn spaces into plusses (`+`) instead of `%20`.
 Mostly useless, only serves to make urls slightly prettier.
 - `q` - Add quotes (`" "`) around your text.
 Useful for "exact matching" of search text.

+If you are unsure which to use, you probably want `|e|`.

 ### Extra Features